Skip to content

 Connect Your Client

-Client must be instantiated prior to making calls to the API endpoints.
+An Algod client must be instantiated prior to making calls to the API endpoints.
 You must provide values for <algod-address> and <algod-token>.
 The CLI tools implement the client natively.
-By default, the algodToken for each sandbox is set to its aaa... value (64 "a"s) with server address http://localhost and port 4001.
+By default, the algodToken for each sandbox is set to its aaa... value and the algodAddress corresponds to http://localhost:4001.

 const algodToken = 'a'.repeat(64);